Technology

 We've been testing washing-up liquid since 1959.
 So we know a thing or two about the liquids you can rely on to help you breeze through the washing up.

 Back then, most detergents were multi-purpose powders that could be used to wash your clothes as well as your crockery.
-Today, a host of brands especially designed for dish washing compete for your attention in the supermarket – including Fairy, Persil and Ecover – as well as own-brand liquids from supermarkets such as Sainsbury's, Tesco and Aldi.
+Today, a host of brands especially designed for dish washing compete for your attention in the supermarket – including Fairy and Ecover – as well as own-brand liquids from supermarkets such as Morrisons, Tesco and Aldi.
 We've tested all these and more to reveal which liquids are worth buying.

 Our reviews answer the most important washing-up liquid questions, including: